“As I grow older, I pay less attention to what men say. I just watch what they do.”

 Through trial and error mixed with painful experiences, I learned it’s best not to offer unsolicited advice.
 It is unfair and unrealistic to presume I know what is best for another person.
 It is impossible to know someone better than they know their true self – no matter how convincing the thoughts in my head may be.
 So, I stop and think before sharing advice or opinions with others.
 Instead, I try to plant a seed, offer a gentle nudge – then gauge whether or not the person responds positively.
 I understand the importance of running my own race – while allowing people I love to run theirs, too.

-I wish I had these wise words at my disposal a couple of days ago.
-I spoke to a friend with excitement about how my blog is creating a lot of buzz.
-She shared her vision for my life (for the second time or more in a matter of months), saying I should focus on the positive.
+A couple of days ago, I spoke to a friend about how my blog is creating a lot of buzz.
+I was excited to tell her about what I’d accomplished since we last saw each other.
+Surprisingly, she shared her vision for my life (for the second time or more in a matter of months), saying I should focus on the positive.
 By the way, she has never visited my blog.
 My friend accused me of being defensive when I stood up for myself.
 Seriously?
 She doesn’t have the right to tell me her vision for my life, then control my reaction to it.

 Are there people in your life who talk a good talk, yet fail to walk the walk?